Vitamins and Supplements Guide

 It is especially high in allicin, a potent anti-inflammatory agent that may also help strengthen the immune system to ward off disease-causing pathogens.

-Green tea is used in traditional medicine.
-It’s also rich in compounds that may provide many health benefits, such as epigallocatechin-3-gallate (EGCG), caffeine, and chlorogenic acid.
+Green tea is used in traditional medicine and is also rich in compounds that may provide many health benefits.
+These compounds include epigallocatechin-3-gallate (EGCG), caffeine, and chlorogenic acid.
 One huge benefit is that it’s perfect as an anti-inflammatory.